lawrencewong/CIS3210/helloworld/README.txt

 On one session of using the web application the buttons and functions all work and the server side mimics a plugged in database.
 Newly created users can be searched and edited as well as removed.
-They are assigned 'unique' IDs based on a counter, to abstract the missing autoincrement of an actual databse.
+They are assigned 'unique' IDs based on a counter, to abstract the missing autoincrement of an actual database.
+The server returns in JSON objects which will be very helpful in future iterations.

 Styling has improved since the last iteration of the site.
 A new background image is set as well as a favicon.